dvdvideo1234/GearAssemblyTool/readme.md

 #### How can I make a planetary gear ?
 Set the stack mode to `Around trace pivot` ( Around the trace prop's blue line ).
-Put some ending angle, if you don't want to stack all-around Set the stack count to 2 or more.
+Put some ending angle, if you don't want to stack all-around.
+Set the stack count to two or more.
-Adjust pivot rotation if you don't want to start at 0 degrees.
+Adjust pivot rotation if you don't want to start at zero degrees.
 Use the meshing function, done ;).

 #### Dude, how can I make a mighty gear differential, like in the icon?